api3dao/vitepress-docs/docs/reference/dapis/understand/index.md

 ## Values stored on-chain

-API providers, owners of first-party Airnodes, provide the signed data used to store beacon values (via AirSeeker) on-chain as individual beacons.
+API providers, owners of first-party Airnodes, provide the signed data used to store individual beacon values on-chain.
 A dAPI's value is derived as an aggregated set of beacon values. dAPI values are held in the [Api3ServerV1.sol](https://github.com/api3dao/airnode-protocol-v1/blob/main/contracts/api3-server-v1/Api3ServerV1.sol) contract.